Canner/vulcan-sql/packages/extension-huggingface/README.md

   }
 ] %}

--- The source data from "huggingface_table_question_answering" need array of object type.
+-- The source data for "huggingface_table_question_answering" needs to be an array of objects.
 SELECT {{ data | huggingface_table_question_answering(query="How many repositories related to data-lake topic?") }}
 ```